 Bosnia Tribunal Tries Two Muslim Officers

-THE HAGUE, Netherlands (AP) _ Two Muslim officers went on trial Tuesday for war crimes during the Bosnian war, the highest-ranked Muslims to face justice for atrocities in a conflict often seen as fomented by Serbs.
+THE HAGUE, Netherlands (AP) _ Two Muslim officers accused of committing war crimes during the Bosnian war went on trial Tuesday, the first time Muslims have faced justice for atrocities in a conflict often seen as fomented by Serbs.

 Retired Gen. Enver Hadzihasanovic, 53, commanded the 3rd Corps of the Muslim army in central Bosnia during the 1992-95 conflict.
-Amir Kubura, 39, was a brigade commander under Hadzihasanovic.
+Amir Kubura, 39, was a subordinate brigade commander.

-Prosecutors at the U.N. tribunal in The Hague have charged the men with murdering civilians and prisoners of war; horrific mistreatment of prisoners; and plundering and destroying villages in central Bosnia.
+Prosecutors at the U.N. tribunal in The Hague have charged the men with the murders of civilians and prisoners of war; the horrific mistreatment of prisoners; and the plundering and destruction of villages in central Bosnia.
 If convicted, they face up to life in prison.

-The men have pleaded innocent, and their lawyers declined to make opening statements.
+The men have pleaded innocent to all charges.
+Their lawyers declined to make opening statements.